 This post contains a demo of setting up SSH keys in WSL (Windows Subsystem for Linux), on an Ubuntu 20.04 distro.
 The version-control system being used here is Bitbucket.

-I’m creating a new SSH key within a linked folder, which means my SSH keys are backed up on the local machine in-case anything happens on this WSL instance… even though in this case I can easily recreate & re-add to my account if need be.
+I’m creating a new SSH key within a WSL linked folder, which means my SSH keys are backed up on the local machine in case anything happens on this WSL instance.
+Even though I can easily recreate and add a new SSH key to my Bitbucket account if need be.

 Now that the SSH key is ready, we just need to add that to the Git account you’re using.
-I’m using Bitbucket here.
+As mentioned, I’m using Bitbucket in this demo.

-Get the contents of the public SSH key with the Linux cat command.
+Run the cat Linux command on the public SSH key (.pub file) to show the SSH key for Bitbucket.
 Copy everything except the email at the end.

 Below is an example of when you haven’t added the SSH key to your account yet –

 This is what we are going to do now.
 Add the SSH key to your git/Bitbucket account.

 Now re-trying the SSH connection –